Early Morning Blood Appointments

 If you wish to speak to a GP or Healthcare Professional, you are advised a Patient Coordinator may ask you for a brief description of your issue so your call can be redirected appropriately.

-If you stay on the line the automated menu as seen on the right can be accessed by pressing the relevant number on your keypad.
+If you stay on the line the automated menu can be accessed by pressing the relevant number on your keypad.

 Once you have selected an option from the menu, you will be automatically put in a queue, you can then select the “call back” option.
 For example, on dialling the Practice if you select 3 (prescription enquiries), stay on the line and select 1 once prompted for a “call back”.